Terebellides: Movement

-They have been noted to move along the Norwegian and Swedish continental shelf.
-They are sedentary and presently live within burrows in the benthic region of the oceans.
-They utilize this location to their advantage in order to be bottom feeders and will rise to the surface when necessary and to forage for their food.
-They only move to obtain food and survive, and tend not to leave their burrows unless it is to obtain their food.
-They rely on currents to disperse planktonic larvae, in addition to utilizing them for movement.
-Some species have limited movement abilities, specifically when they become disturbed.
-Their primary means of transportation are ocean currents, as they are not able to move their bodies sufficiently on their own to obtain food.
+Terebellides have been noted to move along the Norwegian and Swedish continental shelf.
+They are sedentary and live within burrows in the benthic zone.
+They will rise to the surface when necessary to forage.
+They don't tend to leave their burrows and move only to obtain food and survive.
+Some species have limited movement abilities, specifically when disturbed.
+Their primary means of transportation are ocean currents, as they are not able to move their bodies sufficiently on their own.
+They also rely on these currents to disperse planktonic larvae.